A Graph Data Augmentation Strategy with Entropy Preservation: Graph Entropy

-Usually, information-theoretic measures for graphs are based on a graph invariant and then derive a partitioning~\cite{entropyAndComplexity-2}.
-Instead of determining partitions of elements based on a given invariant, Dehmer et al. developed an approach which is based on using so called information functional $f$, mapping sets of vertices to the positive reals~\cite{entropyAndComplexity-3}, via
+Usually, information-theoretic measures for graphs are based on a graph invariant and then derive a partitioning~\cite{entropyAndComplexity}.
+Instead of determining partitions of elements based on a given invariant, Dehmer et al. developed an approach that was based on using so-called information functional $f$, mapping sets of nodes to the positive reals~\cite{entropy_and_function}, via